 Welcome to Ask An Accountant, where we take your payroll and accounting queries and help you make sense of them.
 Whether you’re doing payroll for the first time or you’re a seasoned veteran, we’re here to make sure you never have to worry about something going over your head.

 The holidays are coming and that means time for bonuses, raises, and more!
 It also means that many employers will be issuing back pay to their employees.
-If you’re already lost, don’t panic because Knit People’s Senior Accounting Associate Guriqbal ‘Guri’ Singh is here to answer “what is back pay?” and tell you what you need to know about it.
+If you’re already lost and are not using online payroll software to automate this, don’t panic because Knit People’s Senior Accounting Associate Guriqbal ‘Guri’ Singh is here to answer “what is back pay?” and tell you what you need to know about it.

 In a nutshell, back pay is past wages or benefits paid to any employee retroactively.
 Put differently, it is the difference between what an employee was paid and the amount that they should have been paid.
 It is often paid out in the form of a separate paycheque or added to a regular-cycle paycheque.
 Back pay is very common and can come into play during a number of different scenarios: